 |Term||25 years plus 3 years grace||25 years plus 3 years grace||20 years plus 1 year grace||15 years||15 years||15 years|

-|Maximum loan amount||90% of cost to maximum of 130 times SMIG||90% of cost to maximum of 170 times SMIG||90% of cost to maximum of 210 times SMIG||TD 53,000||TD 67,000||TD 83,000|
+|Maximum Loan Amount||90% of cost to maximum of 130 times SMIG||90% of cost to maximum of 179 times SMIG||90% of cost to maximum of 210 times SMIG||TND53,000||TND67,000||TND83,000|

 Housing is a key national priority

-Of formal units, about 80% are built by individual households, 2% by public developers and 18% by registered developers, catering to middle to high income groups.
+Of formal units, about 80% are built by individual households, 2% by public developers, and 18% by registered developers, catering to middle to high-income groups.

-Economy is improving; unemployment remains high
+Modest economic growth; unemployment remains high

 Tunisia, the first Arab country to rebel against dictatorship, inspired similar revolts across other Arab countries - giving birth to what is now known as the Arab Spring Revolution.